TuxVinyards/quickemu-mod/README.md

 ## Changes

+\@ 2023-05-15 I have found a way to get a full wrapping script that still gives a menu interface and allows modding.
+This now replaces quickemu-tools as default to accompany quickemu original.
+Depending on your point of view, use it in a similar way to quickgui.
+But with more features.

+I am leaving qMod in place, mainly for use with difficult legacy quickemu 4.2 to 4.4 Windows loading problems.

 Global shellcheck supression to help with all the 'args' warnings that come from the original quickemu code has now been moved to the file header.

-I have found a way to get a full wrapping script that still gives a menu interface and allows modding & hope to put this up before long.

 \@ 2023-05 following comment <https://github.com/quickemu-project/quickemu/issues/572#issuecomment-1530824872>
 for completeness, more options for TRIM and Hardware have been added to qmod